microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/readme.md

 # D3D12 Raytracing Samples
-This collection of samples act as an introduction to Direct3D 12 Raytracing.
+This collection of samples act as an introduction to DirectX Raytracing (DXR).
 The samples are divided into tutorials and advanced samples.
 Each tutorial sample introduces a few new concepts.
 Advanced samples demonstrate more complex techniques and applications of raytracing.

-The samples implement both D3D12 Raytracing and D3D12 Raytracing Fallback Layer APIs.
+The samples implement both DXR and D3D12 Raytracing Fallback Layer APIs.
 This is purely for demonstration purposes to show where the API differences are.
 Real-world applications will implement only one or the other.
 The Fallback Layer uses D3D12 Raytracing if a driver and OS supports it.
 Otherwise, it falls back to compute pipeline to emulate raytracing.
 Developers aiming for a wider HW support should target the Fallback Layer.
 You can learn more about programming with the Fallback Layer and its differences from DirectX Raytracing in the library's [documentation](../../../Libraries\D3D12RaytracingFallback\readme.md).

-## Feedback and Questions
-We would love to hear how you're using DirectX Raytracing and the Fallback Layer.
-Reach us with any questions and discussions at  [DirectX Raytracing forums](http://forums.directxtech.com/index.php?PHPSESSID=394klvdd3683tt1fjkh2jteav1&board=248.0).

 # Tutorial Samples